chance2021/devopsdaydayup/022-ActionRunnerSaleSetMinitkube/README.md

 arc-runner-set-xxxxx
 ```

-⸻

 ## Step 4 — Validate Setup

-1. Validate ARC connected to GitHub
+1. Validate ARC connected to GitHub.
 Navigate to:

 GitHub → Repository Settings → Actions → Runners

 You should see your Runner Scale Set registered.

-⸻

 2. Trigger a Workflow